lucas-mior/brn2/cbase/c-guidelines.md

 ## Important pattern:
 - Macros `ENDS_WITH` and `BEGINS_WITH`: they use a macro trick to allow passing only the string, or also passing the string length.
 See `cbase.h`.
-- Functions that in general only operate on short literals are allowed to receive only the `char *pointer` without the length.
-In this case it is ok to let the function call `strlen32` inside.
-But try to avoid it, prefer to pass the `char *string` and `int32 string_len` via `STRLIT("literal")`.
 - `String`: use this struct and its functions to build long, dynamic strings.
 Do not use it where a single `SNPRINTF(stack_array, "format_%s_string", args);` would be enough.